-Celebrity Cruises to end yearlong pandemic hiatus in June
+2 Royal Caribbean lines to resume Caribbean cruises in June

 In both cases, passengers 18 and older will be required to test negative for COVID-19 within 72 hours of boarding the ship.

+With the Caribbean such a popular destination, “It’s not entirely surprising to see both Celebrity and Royal Caribbean finding a way to return to the region,” said Colleen McDaniel, editor or Cruise Critic, a website that reviews cruises.
+“But it is massive news for the cruise industry, and for the Caribbean itself.”

+In the Dutch Caribbean country of St. Maarten, tourism accounts for nearly 80% of all jobs, and nearly 80% of tourists arrive on cruise ships.

-Shares of Miami company rose more than 1% Friday.
+Shares of Miami-based Royal Caribbean rose more than 2% Friday.

 The Centers for Disease Control and Prevention has held up cruise ship operations in U.S. waters since March 2020, although it has laid out guidelines for cruises to resume with conditional sailing certificates.